docker-flow/docker-flow-proxy/README.md

   * Add proxy to the code
   * Add proxy to the README

-* README
 * Add description to Docker Hub
 * Article

+  * Proofread
+  * Copy to README
   * Reference README, docker-flow README, and docker-flow article.
   * Publish

-* New Article with blue-green, scaling, and proxy
+* New Docker Flow article with blue-green, scaling, and proxy

+  * Write
+  * Proofread
+  * Publish
+  * Add reference to README